elastic/package-spec/README.md

 | ----- |
 | The specifications in this repository are currently under active development.
 They are **NOT** ready for general use. |

-In the future it may also contain code for validating said specifications.

-# Purpose
+This repository also provides libraries for validating packages against specifications.
+These are located under the `code` folder at the root of the repository.

 Please use this repository to discuss any changes to the specification, either my making issues or PRs to the specification.

 # Specification Format

 An Elastic Package specification describes:
 1. the folder structure of packages and expected files within these folders; and